brandonmpetty/Doxa/README.md

 * Wellner - "Interacting with Paper on the DigitalDesk", 1994.
 * Sauvola - "Adaptive document image binarization", 1999.
 * Wolf - "Extraction and Recognition of Artificial Text in Multimedia Documents", 2003.
+* Feng - "Adaptive Binarization Method for Document Image Analysis", 2004.
 * Gatos - "Adaptive degraded document image binarization", 2005.
 (Partial)
+* Bradley - "Adaptive Thresholding Using the Integral Image", 2007.
 * NICK - "Comparison of Niblack inspired Binarization methods for ancient documents", 2009.
 * AdOtsu - "A multi-scale framework for adaptive binarization of degraded document images", 2010.
 * Su - "Binarization of Historical Document Images Using the Local Maximum and Minimum", 2010.